excilsploft/bash-make-nushell-just/presentation.md

 Take our example of querying the overall health status of NPM, PyPi and Github, we could construct a make file that requires each of these services be available to perform the following steps:
 1. Pull a repo from Github containing Node and Python code.
-2. Install the node and python dependencies..
+2. Install the node and python dependencies.
-3. Build and deploy the subsequent application. ..
+3. Build and deploy the subsequent application.

 That stated, watching the 'Summary' JSON statuses of each of these services, as we have in prior examples, is probably not the best way to assess the functionality of the services we would require in the prior scenario.